Create the data service

-In this task, you will create a sample data service that uses WCF Data Services to expose an Open Data Protocol (OData) feed that is based on the Northwind sample database.
+In this topic, you create a sample data service that uses WCF Data Services to expose an Open Data Protocol (OData) feed that's based on the Northwind sample database.
 The task involves the following basic steps:

 Create an ASP.NET Web application.